frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 There is one story that took place a long time ago in France during the years following the French Revolution.
 It was about an old man who walked with a limp.
 He had been a respected soldier in Napoleon\'s army, but battle wounds had ended his promising career.
 He traveled from village to village, begging, which he hated to do.

 He arrived in a village in western France one evening and made his way to the steps of the church.
-He was willing to take coins from churchgoers, but he spite them all the same for believing in a God who could have omitted the terrible crimes that he had witnessed.
+He was willing to take coins from churchgoers, but he despised them all the same for believing in a God who could have omitted the terrible crimes that he had witnessed.

 The next morning, the priest found the beggar huddled on the steps in a worn-out blanket, and after Mass, invited him to come to his house for breakfast.
 The beggar felt repulsed, as he always did when taking charity.
 But hunger and the kindness on the priest\'s face made him accept.
 The stranger stayed there for several days.